$0 International Adoption Navigation Guide — Quick-Start Checklist

 • Theraplay and Dyadic Developmental Psychotherapy (DDP): Relationship-based therapies specifically designed for children with attachment disruptions

-• TBRI (Trust-Based Relational Intervention): Developed at Texas Christian University, widely used with foster and adoptive families; evidence-based
+• TBRI (Trust-Based Relational Intervention): Developed at Texas Christian University and used with foster and adoptive families; ask a clinician about the evidence and fit for your child

 • Adoption-competent therapists: Not every therapist has experience with adoption-related trauma.
 The Center for Adoption Support and Education (CASE) maintains a directory; the Association for Training on Trauma and Attachment in Children (ATTACh) certifies therapists specifically in attachment-focused treatment

-• Parent-focused support: Counter-intuitive as it may seem, the most effective attachment interventions often focus primarily on coaching the parent's responses rather than working with the child in isolation
+• Parent-focused support: Parent coaching is often part of relationship-based interventions rather than working with the child in isolation

 Ask your international adoption pediatrician for referrals immediately after arrival—don't wait to see if problems emerge.
 Setting up an attachment-aware pediatrician and an adoption-competent therapist before your child arrives allows you to begin support quickly if challenges appear.